Definitions and Descriptions

 What Should We Do Instead?
 Favor Epistemological Humility Over Tribal-Motivated Premature Closure

-Our very youthful biblical counseling movement could use a huge dose of epistemological humility: the willingness to humbly listen to brothers and sisters in Christ.
+Our very youthful biblical counseling movement could use a huge dose of epistemological humility: the willingness to humbly listen to and learn from our brothers and sisters in Christ.

 We could recognize the historical youthfulness of our modern movement by rejecting premature closure in favor of respectful listening to brothers and sisters who are offering fresh perspectives on what the Bible teaches about people, problems, and solutions.